-Medical and health service management is one of the fastest-growing and most lucrative career fields in the country.
-The Bureau of Labor Statistics projects medical and health services manager positions to increase 20% by 2026, which is much faster than the national average growth rate of 7% for all occupations.
+Earning an online MBA in Healthcare Management allows you to pursue a career in one of the fastest&8208;growing and most lucrative fields in the country.
+The Bureau of Labor Statistics projects medical and health services manager positions to increase 20% by 2026, which is much faster than the national average job growth rate of 7%.
 The median annual salary for these professionals is $98,350.

 With a growing population of seniors, graduates of online MBA programs in healthcare management often work as nursing home administrators and long-term care managers.
 Healthcare management professionals may oversee hospitals, manage departments, or run small private practices.
 Each of these roles requires the management skills and knowledge of current healthcare law, which online MBA programs with a concentration in healthcare offer.

 The Best Online MBA in Healthcare Management Programs

 Online MBA in Healthcare Management Degree Program Ranking Guidelines:

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.